Skip to main content

 cardinality: one

-A CoreIPAddressPool allows you to dynamically allocate IP addresses from one or multiple source IP prefixes.
+IP address pools (CoreIPAddressPool) dynamically allocate individual IP addresses from source prefixes.

 Creating prefix 10.100.0 via the Web Interface